bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbit-time-in-shadow.md

 :::{glue:figure} ellipse-time-in-shadow-figure
 :name: fig:ellipse-time-in-shadow-figure

-The orientation of the sun relative to the earth in this example.
+The orientation of the Sun relative to the Earth in this example.
 :::

 ## Solution

 In this problem, we are looking for the time the satellite spends between two points in the orbit.
-We can find the true anomaly of the sun/shadow crossing points geometrically, so this problem is the type where $\nu$ is given and we are finding $t$.
+We can find the true anomaly of the Sun/shadow crossing points geometrically, so this problem is the type where $\nu$ is given and we are finding $t$.

 We start by finding $e$, $a$, and $T$.